NVIDIA/hpc-container-maker/RECIPES.md

 - `cxx`: Boolean flag to specify whether to install `g++`.
 The default is True.

+- `extra_repository`: Boolean flag to specify whether to enable an extra package repository containing addition GNU compiler packages.
+  For Ubuntu, setting this flag to True enables the `ppa:ubuntu-toolchain-r/test` repository.
+For RHEL-based Linux distributions, setting this flag to True enables the Software Collections (SCL) repository.
+The default is False.

 - `fortran`: Boolean flag to specify whether to install `gfortran`.
   The default is True.

+- `version`: The version of the GNU compilers to install.
+Note that the version refers to the Linux distribution packaging, not the actual compiler version.
+For Ubuntu, the version is appended to the default package name, e.g., `gcc-7`.
+For RHEL-based Linux distributions, the version is inserted into the SCL Developer Toolset package name, e.g., `devtoolset-7-gcc`.
+For RHEL-based Linux distributions, specifying the version automatically sets `extra_repository` to True.
+The default is an empty value.

 Methods: